AlexZhurkevich/HistoQC-Tiling/README.md

 # Training
 ## 1. **Installation**:
 We will be using the same docker image that we've built during [sorting step](https://github.com/AlexZhurkevich/HistoQC-Tiling#1-installation-2).
-In order to train on GPUs, you need to install [NVIDIA CONTAINER TOOLKIT](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html), it will give you an ability to use `--gpus` argument.
+In order to train on GPUs with **docker**, you need to install [NVIDIA CONTAINER TOOLKIT](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html), it will give you an ability to use `--gpus` argument.

 ## 2. **Running Training**:
 To run **TFRecord_Creator.py** in my container you can: